ShikharJ/lanyon/_posts/2017-06-12-GSoC-Progress-Week-2.md

 ## Report

 ### SymEngine
-This week I mostly worked on implementing specific classes in `SymEngine`, namely `Sign`, `Float` and `Ceiling`, through PRs [#1287](https://github.com/symengine/symengine/pull/1287) and [#1290](https://github.com/symengine/symengine/pull/1290).
+This week I mostly worked on implementing specific classes in `SymEngine`, namely `Sign`, `Floor` and `Ceiling`, through PRs [#1287](https://github.com/symengine/symengine/pull/1287) and [#1290](https://github.com/symengine/symengine/pull/1290).
 The work is currently under review, but again, mostly complete.

 Though I had originally planned to implement more classes in my proposal, after a thorough look, I realised that a number of the mentioned classes could easily be implemented in `SymEngine.py` side only.
 As such, there was no hard requirement for them to be implemented in `SymEngine`.
 Also, a number of them had been pre-implemented, but rather as `virtual` methods, and not standalone classes.
 There are still a couple of classes that I'd be working on in the coming week, which would effectively finish up a huge part of the planned Phase I of my proposal.